 If you live on the Southwest side of the country (like me) I’m sure you’re familiar with Fry’s Electronics.
-If you live elsewhere in the country, probably not (although they are starting to branch out to a couple other places).
-If you’ve ever made a sizable purchase there, your salesman probably asked if you wanted to fill out a Frys credit card application, but should you apply?
+If you live elsewhere in the country, probably not (although they are starting to expand to other regions of the country).
+If you’ve ever made a sizable electronics purchase there, your salesman probably asked if you wanted to fill out a Fry’s credit card application, but should you apply?
 Let’s take a closer look…

 Q: What are the rewards?

 A: Unfortunately there is absolutely no rewards program on the Frys card.
 Not cash back, points or miles.
 Nada.
 This is a huge letdown, considering that if you’re shopping there, odds are you are probably buying some bigger-ticket items like TVs, computers, appliances, etc (missing out on the rewards you would be earning if paying with a regular credit card).
 That’s called opportunity cost and it’s a big cost in this case.
 You would think they would want to get in on this game and steal some market share from the big issuers.
 But no.

 Q: Can you apply online?